 Copyable Prompt Template

-Create an image for a routine note cover: three skincare bottles on a bathroom shelf, left headline-safe column, clean tile, morning light, 4:5 crop, 4:5 mobile crop, simple focal subject, visible headline area, everyday scene cues, and high contrast without noisy decoration.
+Create a Xiaohongshu or RedNote cover for a skincare routine note.
+Show three skincare bottles on a bathroom shelf, left headline-safe column, clean tile, morning light, 4:5 mobile crop, simple focal subject, everyday scene cues, and high contrast without noisy decoration.

 Example 2: Recipe cover